 French.
 Born in 1975.
 Mr. Mangiavacca joined the Board in March 2020.
 He started his carrier with the French Ministry of Finance, working in China.
 He then joined the Internal Audit of BPCE Group where he became Senior Manager of Quantitative Audit.
-He now works for BRED Banque Populaire as an Executive Board member, Head of International and he was a CEO until October 2021 and then he has become a Board member of several French and international banks of BRED Group.
+He joined BRED Banque Populaire in 2009 where he is an Executive Board member, Head of International since 2020, after being BRED Group Chief Risk and Compliance Officer.
+He is a Board member of several French and international banks of BRED Group.
 He graduated from ECOLE NATIONALE SUPERIEURE DES MINES DE SAINT-ETIENNE, Engineering Diploma with honors and studied at University of New Brunswick in Canada.